 Without limits on who could shove who on forward passes and no restrictions on ineligible receivers being downfield, teams designed plays in which offensive linemen ran downfield to screen, sometimes surrounding, an eligible receiver to whom a teammate tossed the ball.
 Still, the forward pass saw limited use in 1906 and 1907, but enough that the rule makers recognized the need to rein in pass interference, but not too much.

-As shown by the selection below from the 1908 rule book, "…players of the defensive side may not use their hands or arms on an opponent except to push him out of the way in order to get at the ball themselves."
+As shown by the selection below from the 1908 rule book, "…players of the defensive side may not use their hands or arms on an opponent except to push him out of the way to get at the ball themselves."
 Likewise, eligible receivers on offense could use their hands or arms, as they did when covering kicks.